news-ai/go-gmail/README.md

 # go-gmail

-A simple wrapper ontop of the Gmail API
+A simple wrapper ontop of the Gmail API.
+This library is useful only after you have an access token from the user.